 Device not responding in the Home app

-To fix this problem, I'm assuming you have a reliable
+To fix this problem, I'm assuming you have a reliable wifi mesh system

 installed in your home.
 Having strong coverage throughout your home will prevent most disconnect problems.